 This again is a personal decision that you have to make.
 Decide your boundaries before she arrives.
 It is easier to establish what you both agree on than having to change it later (though it’s possible).
 Most importantly if you have children, think about what they should call your domestic helper.
 Is it Ma’am or Miss X, auntie or her first name?
 Decide what you are comfortable with and what fits with your pedagogical vision.

 10) Privacy, for both of you

-Living together with your new helper 24/7 can be very intense.
+Living together with your new domestic helper 24/7 can be very intense and can be a big change.
 Try and think about how you will create spheres of privacy.
 Tell her if you prefer her not to touch certain things in the house like your underwear drawer or your accounting shelf.
-It is also important to give your helper some space for herself.
+It is also important to give your domestic helper some space for herself.
 She will feel respected and has space where she can come to herself.